geyang/jaynes-starter-kit/README.md

-# Jaynes Examples: Cross Provider ComputING at Scale
+# Jaynes Examples: Cross-Provider Computation at Scale

 This repository is an up-t0-date collection of minimal jaynes usage examples.
 You can mix and match configurations between these use cases for your particular infrastructure.